danbev/learning-crypto/notes/in-toto.md

  }
 }
 ```
-So there are now signatures here so there is no way of verifying but that task
+So there are no signatures here so there is no way of verifying, but that task
 can be performed afterwards.
 So we first have to have a keypair to use:
 ```console
 $ in-toto-keygen func-test